ayuushi15/Attendance-Monitoring-System/README.md

     <p> All these files already exist in the repository so you dont have to download them </p>

 ## Getting Started
-  <p>This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps. </p>
+  <p>To get a local copy up and running follow these simple example steps. </p>

   1. Clone the repo
    ```sh